AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/asuswrt-merlin.md

     Type `yes` and press Enter.

 1. Enter the router’s password when prompted.
-The SSH login username and password are the same as the management credentials.
+The SSH login username and password are the same as the admin credentials.

 ### PuTTY (Windows below 10)